Developer Tools

 Frequently asked questions

-The tool supports the standard 5-field cron format used by crontab on Linux/Unix systems: minute, hour, day of month, month, day of week.
-Quartz's 6-7 field format (with seconds and year) is not supported.
+It reads the standard 5-field crontab format used on Linux and Unix: minute, hour, day of month, month, day of week.
+The Quartz 6 or 7-field format, which adds seconds and an optional year, is not supported.

-The current version shows the plain-English description.
-Displaying upcoming execution times is planned for a future update.
+Not yet.
+The current version explains the schedule in words; displaying the upcoming execution times is planned for a future update.

 Your files never leave your device